 > Click here to download your free copy of the eBook.

 To respond to questions of availability, team leaders do not need perfect and detailed planning.
 Chiefly, they require a complete overview of all resources and their respective activities.
 The team leader gains a lot by having more or less accurate answers to these questions.
-Definitely wrong answers are not advisable.
+This is significantly better than a wrong answer.

 It is a mistake to make commitments which cannot be kept.
 The usual reason is that activities were neglected when calculating the workload.